HingeAssembler/HINGE-analyses/README.md

 One may need to install matplotlib by installing the `python-matplotlib` package.
 On ubuntu the command to do this would be `sudo apt-get build-dep python-matplotlib`

 All of these packages can be alternatively installed with `sudo pip install <package>`.
 While installing forceatlas2, one should make sure that the code is cython compiled to get a 10x improvement in speed.
-In case the problem persists with the install from pip, we recommend directly downloading the source from pypi and compiling the `setup.py`.
+One way to do that is by directly downloading the source from pypi and compiling the `setup.py`.

 We also need [ascp](http://downloads.asperasoft.com/en/downloads/50) and [Aspera connect](http://downloads.asperasoft.com/en/downloads/8?list) to speed up the downloads.

+###Analysis notebook

 The results of Figure 2 in the paper can be reproduced using [this](https://github.com/govinda-kamath/HINGE-analyses/blob/master/HINGE_pipeline_NCTC.ipynb) notebook.

+Instructions on how to run the jupyter notebook on your server are given in https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh (where ipython should be replaced with jupyter).

 ![results](results_appeal.png)